htm-community/comportex/README.md

 framework.
 The user controls simulations, and decides what to do with them.
 If you want to take the set of active cells and use them to generate predictions or anomaly scores, that is up to you.
-It's not going to do it for you.
+It's not going to do it automatically.

 Comportex is not yet stable.
 Our aims are to: